 \section{Lagrangian and Equation of Motion}

-First, we construct the lagrangian.
-Hereafter, we only consider the quasi-zero-mode and ignore the other modes.
-This approximation corresponds to the assumption that CSL is sufficiently rigid.
-In this case, polar coordinates are written as
+First, we construct the Lagrangian.
+Hereafter, we only consider the quasi-zero mode and ignore the other modes.
+This approximation corresponds to the assumption that the CSL is sufficiently rigid.
+In this case, the polar coordinates are written as

 where $Z(t)$ represents the coordinate of the CSL.
-Since the quasi-zero mode $u_0$ has a finite energy $\epsilon_0^{(\theta)}$ while $\varphi$-mode is gapless, Eq. (\ref{eq:deriHCSL}) is now given by
+Since the quasi-zero mode $u_0$ has a finite energy $\epsilon_0^{(\theta)}$ while the $\varphi$-mode is gapless, Eq. (\ref{eq:deriHCSL}) is now given by

-As a result, dynamical variables are only $\xi_0(t)$ and $Z(t)$.
-So we reconstruct the lagrangian with these two variables.
-Lagrangian of spin system is written as
+As a result, the only dynamical variables are $\xi_0(t)$ and $Z(t)$.
+Thus, we reconstruct the Lagrangian with these two variables.
+The Lagrangian of the spin system is written as

 where

 and